top of page

 So, what can be done?

-Fortunately, agoraphobia can be treated with a variety of therapies and techniques.
+Fortunately, agoraphobia can be treated with various therapies and methods.
 Here are some of the most effective treatments.

 Cognitive Behavioural Therapy (CBT)